kxcd/docs/developers/testnet.rst

 - Bootstrapping uses different DNS seeds: test.dnsseed.masternode.io, testnet-seed.darkcoin.qa, testnet-seed.dashpay.io
 - Launching Dash Core in testnet mode shows an orange splash screen
+- The masternode.conf file must go in the testnet3 in the data directory

 To start Dash Core in testnet mode, find your dash.conf file and enter the following line::